JeremyNilsen/GroupChat/README.md

-This is not complete.
-The sending thread works on the client side as intended but the receiving thread is not.
-Potential infinite loop due to race condition between the two threads.
-All other implementations work.

 Race conditions identified:
 - MessageQueue being accessed by multiple threads.
 Protected using mutexes
 - Although with flaws, the send and the receive threads are synchronized using two semaphores for input/output and two mutexes for threads